 An academic progress calculator is available here as a guide to your status.

 The Office of Financial Aid typically conducts a SAP review at least annually at the conclusion of each academic year, and students who do not meet the requirement receive a notice on their NYU Albert account.
+The annual review will include courses completed up through the spring term of that academic year.
+Students who enroll in programs that are only one year in length will have progress checked after their first payment period (between the Fall and Spring semesters, generally).

 Students who do not meet the SAP requirement are automatically placed on financial aid suspension (unless the student is approved for financial aid probation, see below).
 During suspension, the student will not be eligible for financial aid.
 (Students may continue to acquire private non-NYU scholarships and private non-federal loans.)
 Eligibility for financial aid will be returned when the student meets the SAP standard.